-- The submission process for Electronic Theses and Dissertations (ETDs) is administered by the Graduate school.
-PhD candidates should review its guidelines and policies before they begin to write their thesis.
+- The submission process for Electronic Theses and Dissertations (ETDs) is administered by the Graduate School.
+PhD candidates should review the Graduate School's Dissertation and Thesis Information and Guidelines for Dissertation and Thesis Writers before they begin to write their thesis.

 Who owns copyright?

-What publication options are available?
+What publication options does ProQuest offer?

 Where can I get help?